Theodore McCarrick: Archbishop of Washington

-Retirement as archbishop
+Post-retirement activities

 On May 16, 2006, Pope Benedict XVI accepted McCarrick's resignation as Archbishop of Washington, after the latter's reaching the customary age limit of 75, and appointed Donald Wuerl, Bishop of Pittsburgh, as the 6th Archbishop of Washington, DC.
 From May 16, 2006, until Wuerl's installation on June 22, 2006, McCarrick served as the Apostolic Administrator of the Archdiocese of Washington, an interim post.

 After his retirement, McCarrick resided for some time at the Redemptoris Mater seminary in the Archdiocese of Washington.
 He subsequently moved to the grounds of the provincial headquarters of the Institute of the Incarnate Word in Chillum, Maryland, in a building on a complex that included a seminary.
 McCarrick was named a counselor at the Center for Strategic and International Studies in 2007.

 In 2009, McCarrick presided over the graveside service of U.S. Senator Edward M. Kennedy at Arlington National Cemetery, where he read from a letter Kennedy had written to Pope Benedict XVI.
 In 2015, he served as one of the concelebrants at the funeral of Delaware Attorney General Beau Biden, son of President Joe Biden, (then Vice President) and presided over the closing Mass as well.

 Within the church, McCarrick "was always seen as a moderate, centrist presence in the hierarchy, a telegenic pastor who could present the welcoming face of the Church, no matter what the circumstances".
 A news article identified him in 2014 as "one of a number of senior churchmen who were more or less put out to pasture during the eight-year pontificate of Benedict XVI", adding that after the election of Pope Francis he found himself put "back in the mix."
-He was described as a "pope maker" by David Gibson, longtime religion reporter and author of "The Coming Catholic Church".
+He was described as a "pope maker" by David Gibson, a longtime religion reporter and author of "The Coming Catholic Church".